screee/screess/README.md

 }
 ```

 You may create `if` blocks and `for` blocks in your stylesheet to factor out structure.
 The below example also demonstrates using map objects and unnamed layers.

 ```
-lake-types = [
+lake-types = {
-  small:  [area-min: 0     area-max: 1000  color: #2491dd]
+  small:  {area-min: 0     area-max: 1000  color: #2491dd}
-  medium: [area-min: 1000  area-max: 10000 color: #1d73b0]
+  medium: {area-min: 1000  area-max: 10000 color: #1d73b0}
-  large:  [area-min: 10000 area-max: null  color: #196499] ]
+  large:  {area-min: 10000 area-max: null  color: #196499}
+}

 for lake-type in lake-types {
   # {